Save 70% off the cost of your house move today!

 All data collected from Zoopla, correct as of April 2019.

-There is also the opportunity to use the Help-to-Buy schemes available to aid you in taking your first steps onto the property ladder as a first-time buyer.
+There is also the opportunity to use the Help-to-Buy schemes available to aid you in taking your first steps onto the property ladder as a first-time buyer and help you save for that crucial deposit.
+Don't forget to compare London conveyancing solicitors to help you save on your conveyancing costs too.

 London is known for having the highest salaries in the UK.
 Even though they aren’t as high as London City Centre’s, Greenwich salaries add to this title.
 The average yearly income for those working in Greenwich is currently £31,456 according to Adzuna.
 If the current average rent is £1,643 pcm, we can work out that the average expendable income you could earn per month in Greenwich is £978.30, depending on your job sector and property size.